1AVINASH/theory/os.md

 ## Executable and Linkable Format (ELF)
 * The Executable and Linkable Format(ELF, formerly named Extensible Linking Format) is a common standard file format for executable files, object code, shared libraries, and core dumps.

+## 32 bit vs 64 bit Architectures
+* The terms "32-bit" and "64-bit" primarily refer to the width of the registers in a computer's Central Processing Unit (CPU) and the size of the memory addresses that the CPU can handle
+* A 32 bit cpu has registers that can hold 32 bits of data at a time, while a 64 bit cpu can hold 64 bits
+* More bits means a CPI can process larger chunks of information in a single operation
+* To access data in RAM, the CPU needs to know the memory address of the data.
+The number of bits are corelated with the maximum number of unique memory addresses the CPU can refer to
+* 32 bit systems can directly access up to 2^32 bits of memory (4 GBs).
+That means 32 bit systems can only utilize a maximum of 4 GBs of RAM
+* 64 bit systems can theoretically access up to 2^64 bits of memory (16 Exabytes).
+* A 64 bit processor can handle more data in a single clock cycle compared to a 32 bit processor.
+This allows for faster processing of large datasets and more complex computations
+* 64 bit systems can run for 32 bit and 64 bit softwares.
+On windows (x86) is used to define 32 bit programs

+## Pointers
+* A pointer takes 32 bits on a 32 bit system and 64 bits on a 64 bit system since it should be able to point to any of the 2^n combinations of memeory address in the system.
+That's why 32 bit programs can only point to 4GBs of location even if the RAM is more
+* When we inspect the value inside a pointer, it is usually a hexadecimal number
+* 0x prefix is used to signify it is a hexadecimal value (which is a convention)

+## Clock Cycle
+* A clock cycle, also known as a machine cycle or clock tick, is the fundamental unit of time in a computer's central processing unit (CPU).
+It represents a single, discrete operation of the CPU, involving tasks like fetching, decoding, executing, and storing instructions.
+The clock cycle's duration is determined by the clock signal's frequency, with a higher frequency meaning shorter clock cycles and faster processing.
+* A CPU's operation is synchronized by a clock signal, which is a regular, oscillating pulse.
+* The time between two consecutive rising or falling edges of the clock signal is the clock period or cycle time.
+* The clock frequency (measured in Hertz - Hz, typically MHz or GHz) is the inverse of the clock period, representing how many clock cycles occur per second.
+* The CPU's speed is directly related to its clock frequency.
+A higher clock frequency means the CPU can perform more operations in a given time.
+*  Each clock cycle allows the CPU to perform a specific operation, such as fetching an instruction from memory, decoding it, executing it, and storing the result.